 Girl Scout volunteers are a dynamic and diverse group.
-Whether you're a recent college graduate, parent, retiree, or really, anyone with a sense of curiosity and adventure (of any gender, who is 18 years or older and has passed their council's screening process), your unique skills and experiences have the power to change girls' lives.
-With you as their mentor, girls will grow and thrive.
+Whether you're a recent college graduate, parent, retiree, or really, anyone with a sense of curiosity and adventure (of any gender, who is 18 years or older and has passed their council's screening process), your unique skills and experiences have the power to change lives.
+With you as their mentor, Girl Scouts will grow and thrive.

 Girl Scout members and volunteers are united by the values in the Girl Scout Promise and Law and their shared commitment to embrace leadership in all forms.
-Each member agrees to follow Girl Scouts safety guidelines and pay annual membership dues of \$25.
+Each member agrees to follow Girl Scouts safety guidelines.
+Girl members pay annual membership dues of \$40, adult members pay \$25.
 Volunteers and adults also have the option to purchase a Lifetime membership.